sssleverlily/sssleverlily.github.io/content/authors/admin/_index.md

 education:
   courses:
+  - course: Studying in Computing Research, 2024
+    institution: Queen Marry University of London
-  - course: Studing in Computer Science and Technology
+  - course: MSc in Computer Science and Technology
     institution: University of Electronic Science and Technology of China (UESTC)
-    year: 2021
+    year: 2024
   - course: BSc in Intelligence Science and Technology
     institution: Chongqing University of Posts and Telecommunications (CQUPT)
-    year: 2017
+    year: 2021

 # Social/Academic Networking